Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Introduction

-Interestingly, our results suggest that the well-known {nested purification protocol}~\cite{q-repeater_bdcz98} introduced for a 1D chain of parties with multiple bipartite entangled qubits shared in between---which is essentially a parallel-then-series QN---is \emph{not} a good strategy for optimizing concurrence.
-Instead of applying entanglement swapping and purification in a nested way, we argue that the best strategy is to apply entanglement purification \emph{once for all} between every two adjacent nodes, and then perform entanglement swapping along the purified links.
-The proof of this result has not been derived before, to our best knowledge, since it relies on a special reverse arithmetic mean--geometric mean (AM--GM) inequality which we will prove in Appendix~\ref{sec_reverse}.
-Note that the unnecessity of nesting could greatly simplify communication protocol design, suggesting that DET is practically more preferable.
+{ Our results also suggest that} the well-known {nested quantum repeater protocol}~\cite{q-repeater_bdcz98} introduced for a 1D chain of parties with multiple bipartite partially entangled qubits shared in between---which is essentially a parallel-then-series QN---is \emph{not} a good strategy for optimizing concurrence.
+Instead of applying entanglement swapping and concentration in a nested way, we argue that the best strategy is to apply entanglement concentration {once and for all} between every two adjacent nodes and then perform entanglement swapping along the concentrated links. {The proof of this result} relies on a special reverse arithmetic-mean--geometric-mean (AM--GM) inequality (which we will prove in Appendix~\ref{sec_reverse}).
+The lack of a necessity for nesting could greatly simplify communication protocol design and make DET preferable practically.

+{ For demonstration, we show that both the series and parallel rules are experimentally feasible {(Sec.~\ref{sec_implement})}, typically performing with fidelities of $92.4\%$ and $78.2\%$, respectively, tested on IBM's quantum computation platform \emph{Qiskit}~\cite{qiskit_a21}.
+The performance could be further improved considering recent breakthroughs in raising the fidelity of two-qubit gates above $99\%$~\cite{q-cnot-fidel_cbdsbe19,q-cnot-fidel_kwsmckkdm21}. }